chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

         end
     end

 The solid block melts into liquid in this example, hence in the ``physical properties`` subsection, we define the phase change parameters.
-Similar to gravitational acceleration, the latent entalphy of phase change is selected to satisfy the value of St dimensionless number.
+Similar to gravitational acceleration, the latent enthalphy of phase change is selected to satisfy the value of St dimensionless number.
 A :math:`\Delta T = 0.1 ^{\circ} C` is selected between the solidus and liquidus temperatures.
 For more information about the phase change model in Lethe, visit :doc:`Stefan problem <../stefan_problem/stefan_problem>` example.
-The viscosity of solid phase is chosen :math:`\approx = 10000` times larger than viscosity of the liquid phase.
+The viscosity of the solid phase is chosen :math:`\approx = 10000` times larger than the viscosity of the liquid phase.

 .. code-block:: text